MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-intro.md

 manager: martinco
 ms.service: network-access
 ms.topic: conceptual
-ms.date: 12/5/2023
+ms.date: 12/15/2023
 ms.author: jricketts
 ---

 # Introduction to Microsoft Security Service Edge Solution Deployment Guide for Proof of Concept

-This Proof of Concept (PoC) Deployment Guide helps you to deploy Microsoft's Security Service Edge (SSE) solution that features [Microsoft Entra Internet Access for M365](../global-secure-access/how-to-manage-microsoft-365-profile.md) and Microsoft Entra Private Access.
+This Proof of Concept (PoC) Deployment Guide helps you to deploy Microsoft's Security Service Edge (SSE) solution that features [Microsoft Entra Internet Access for Microsoft 365](../global-secure-access/how-to-manage-microsoft-365-profile.md) and Microsoft Entra Private Access.
 Note that this solution is in Public Preview.

 ## Overview